souffle-lang/souffle-lang.github.io/pages/docs/handtuning.md

 .decl B(x:number, y:number) brie
 .decl C(x:number, y:number) eqrel
 ```
-The default datastructure for most relations in Souffle is a B-Tree.
+The default datastructure for most relations in Soufflé is a B-Tree.
 A Brie structure can improve performance in some cases, and is more memory efficient for particularly large relations.

 `eqrel` is a high performance datastructure optimised specifically for equivalence relations.
 In the example below, eqrel_fast has the same functionality as eqrel_slow, but with greatly improved performance.
 ```